 - Reading, note taking and research skills

 - Assignment writing for different types of academic assignment: planning, structure, writing style, referencing and proof-reading strategies

 How do I organise specialist study skills?

-You can contact the Student Wellbeing Service and complete a Tutor Request Form where you can specify when you are available for sessions.
+You can contact the Student Wellbeing Service and complete a DSA Support Request Form where you can specify when you are available for sessions.
 The Student Wellbeing Service will also try and contact you to ask you to complete the form and arrange an appointment.
 Once you have met your study skills tutor for the initial session, it is your responsibility to ensure that further sessions are agreed (subject to the number of hours recommended).